arjun024/mkeykernel/README.md

 mv kernel kernel-701
 ```

-Copy, it to your boot partition (assuming you are superuser):
+Copy it to your boot partition (assuming you are superuser):

 ```
 cp kernel-701 /boot/kernel-701